 The private apartments of King François I (“le logis” – the living quarters) are located in the east wing, parallel to the chapel, located in the west wing.

-As for the royal apartments of Louis XIV, they are lavishly furnished with fabulous ancient French and Flemish tapestries which adorn their walls.
-In the Sun Room are frames depicting hunting scenes, which used to decorate the Tuileries Palace before it burnt down in 1871.
+The royal apartments of Louis XIV are lavishly furnished.
+Fabulous French and Flemish tapestries adorn their walls.
+In the Sun Room are frames depicting hunting scenes.
+They once decorated the Tuileries Palace before it burnt down in 1871.
 They were commissioned by the Prince Ferdinand-Philippe of Orleans to Louis-Godefroy Jodin.

 The decoration of the royal chamber dates back to Stanislas Leszczyński, King Louis XV’s father-in-law.
-The souvenir room of the Count of Chambord is decorated with paintings and statues of children depicting King Henry IV and the Duke of Bordeaux (the last Count of Chambord).
+The souvenir room of the Count of Chambord has paintings and statues of children depicting King Henry IV and the Duke of Bordeaux (the last Count of Chambord).